-By Jake Jacobs, University of Vermont Risk Management Education
+By Jake Jacobs, UVM Agricultural Risk Management Education Coordinator

 Crop insurance can help your farm recover from a crop failure.
 Did you know it can also help you manage risk at planting time?
 Most crop insurance policies include provisions that can compensate you if you are unable to plant or help you afford to replant your crop if necessary.